 With private health insurance, you are covered from the point at which you join the scheme, which is useful for new arrivals from non-EU countries who usually have to wait six months to be eligible for reimbursements after registering with the Belgian public insurance scheme.

-4. Am I covered while I travel?
+4. Do I have health insurance coverage while I travel?

 If work – or life – requires frequent international travel, the global coverage provided by expat medical insurance may prove useful.
 Make sure to ask if your health insurance package will cover treatment abroad or if you will need to purchase excess coverage.